DSACMS/repo-scaffolder/tier4/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 We also welcome improvements to the project documentation or to the existing docs.
 Please file an [issue](https://github.com/{{ cookiecutter.project_org }}/{{ cookiecutter.project_repo_name }}/issues).
 -->

+# AI Usage

+AI tools *(LLMs, coding assistants)* are welcome as part of your contribution workflow, but they don't change who's responsible for the code you submit.

+### Acceptable uses

+- Gaining understanding of the existing code or solution ideas of the issue
+- Translating or proofreading your comments or PR descriptions while keep the wording as close as possible to what you originally wrote

+Whenever you use AI in any of these ways, disclose it explicitly in your PR description.

+### Unacceptable uses

+- External AI tooling *(bots, agents)* directly interacting with the project, including creating issues, opening PRs, or commenting on GitHub
+- Submitting AI generated code you can't explain line by line to a developer, or using AI output without fully understanding it or verifying it's the correct approach
+- Submitting a PR where the effort you put in, such as writing a prompt, is less than the effort it would take a maintainer to review it.
+We can already write prompts or run automated tools ourselves and doing that directly is faster and more secure than reviewing a low effort PR.
+- Using AI to increase the breadth of your contributions, such as spreading yourself across several projects at once.
+You provide more value by engaging deeply with one or two projects than shallowly with many.

 ## Policies